How to Protect Your Bird Feeders

 A squirrel repellent is an efficient way to squirrel proof the areas surrounding your bird feeder.
 We offer several squirrel repellent solutions:

 One application of Critter Ridder® works as a squirrel repellent up to 30 days, helping you to squirrel proof the areas around your feeders and areas around your yard.

 Deer Off® is a patented dual deterrent that repels by smell and taste.

-For a long term squirrel repellent or squirrel proof solution, Spray Away may be the best alternative.
-Convenient, easy-to-use and harmless to animals and pets, Spray Away is a motion activated water repellent that will help to squirrel proof your bird feeders.
+For a long-term squirrel repellent or squirrel proof solution, a motion-activated repellent may be the best alternative.
+Convenient, easy-to-use and harmless to animals and pets, this electronic repellent releases a startling burst of water that will help scare squirrels away from your bird feeders.